-Noncompetitive inhibitor of PCAF and p300 histone acetyltransferase (HAT) activity (IC50 values are ~5.0 and ~8.5 μM respectively).
+Anacardic acid is a noncompetitive inhibitor of PCAF and p300 histone acetyltransferase (HAT) activity (IC50 values are ~5.0 and ~8.5 μM respectively).
 Inhibits NF-κB activation.
 Also reported to selectively activate Aurora kinase A-mediated phosphorylation of histone H3 and to inhibit protein SUMOylation.
 Exhibits antitumor, antimicrobial and antioxidant activity.
+Also promotes cardiomyocyte differentiation from mESCs.

 |Storage||Store at -20°C|